almero-digital-marketing/mikser-docs/layouts.md

 ## Layouts
 In Mikser layouts define how documents will be rendered.
 Layouts are stored in the `layouts` folder.
 Mikser has build-in support for the following layout(template) engines - [Jade](http://jade-lang.com/), [Eco](https://github.com/sstephenson/eco), [Ect](http://ectjs.com/), [Ejs](http://ejs.co/) and [Swig](http://paularmstrong.github.io/swig/).

 Mikser selects the right template engine to use based on the layout extension.
 Layouts can have front matter.
-There meta data is imported in the layout's meta property.
+The data from the front matter is is imported in the layout's meta property.
 There are several reserved properties and all of them are optional.

 * `layout` - Each layout can define a parent another layout.
 This is the absolute path of the parent layout.
 The absolute path is relative to the `layouts` folder.
 * `data` - This property is used to define data queries used by the layout to retrieve data from the database.